diazgio/linkedin-skill-assessments-quizzes/dotnet-framework/dotnet-framework-quiz.md

 - [ ] A class should have only a single responsibility - that is, only changes to one part of the software's specification should be able to affect the specification of the class.
 - [ ] Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.

-#### Q66.
-Which choice is a set of features that extends the query capabilities of the .NET language syntax by adding sets of new standard query operators that allow data manipulation, regardless of the data source?

-- [ ] XAML
-- [ ] C#
-- [ ] XML
-- [x] LINQ

-#### Q67.
-Why would the .NET Framework use Econo-JIT (Just-inTime)?

-- [ ] to compile only the methods that are called at run time and then store them in cache for one minute
-- [ ] to compile only methods called at run time - which are compiled the first time the methods are called and then stored in cache to be used for execution when the same methods are called again
-- [ ] to compile complete source code into native code in a single compilation cycle during deployment of the application
-- [x] to compile only the methods that are called at run time and remove them from memory after execution

-#### Q68.
-What is the difference between a heap and a stack?

-- [x] The stack contains stored value types; the heap contains stored reference types.
-- [ ] The heap is stored value types; the stack is stored reference types.
-- [ ] The heap is stored object types; the stack is stored class types.
-- [ ] The stack is stored object types; the heap is stored class types.